thomasweng15/cs473-baxter-project/README.md

 ----
 Rename basic_poke.py
 Clean up main
-Set other arm's initial joint position and access other arm's camera Turn IMG_DIR into a line in the config file
+Add loop to main to allow compression of multiple objects, multiple trials Set other arm's initial joint position and access other arm's camera Turn IMG_DIR into a line in the config file
 Turn initial arm configurations into XML format